Do Front Or Rear Brakes Wear Faster

 The type of brakes installed on a vehicle can play a big role in how quickly they wear out.
 Disc brakes have become more popular in recent years due to their superior stopping power.
 Disc brakes use pads that press against a rotor to slow down the car, and these pads can wear out quickly if the brakes are used too often or too hard.
 Drum brakes, on the other hand, use shoes that press against a drum inside the wheel hub to slow down the car.
 Drum brakes tend to last longer than disc brakes because there is less direct contact between metal parts, but they can still wear out quickly if not properly maintained.

-See also What To Wear Under Cardigan
+See also What To Wear To Police Academy Graduation

 How often and how hard you use your brakes can also have an impact on brake wear.
 If you frequently drive in stop-and-go traffic or take sharp corners, your brakes will experience more wear than if you drive on open highways at consistent speeds.
 Brakes should also be used gently when possible; slamming on your brakes can cause them to wear out faster than normal braking habits would.